Erics38/Python-projects/docker-hello-world/README.md

 # Build the Docker image
 docker build -t my-first-docker-app .

-# Run the container with port mapping
+# Run the container with port mapping. run is to start it, -d is to have it run in the background so you can continue to use the same terminal,
+# -p to tell what port to look for. name of the image
-docker run -p 8080:80 my-first-docker-app
+docker run -d -p 8080:80 my-first-docker-app

+# Find the name of the container and make sure it is running.
+You will need to have the name of the container handy for when you want to stop it/remove it later.
+docker ps

+# stop the docker container
+docker stop (incert generated container name)

+# delete the docker container
+docker rm (insert gernerated container name)

 ```

 ### 4. Version Control